Exclusive: Blackstone in talks to buy majority stake in key Thomson Reuters unit - sources

 The trustees approved Thomson’s deal for Reuters a decade ago.
 Thomson Reuters Founders Share Co Chairman Kim Williams did not respond to requests for comment.

-Blackstone’s investment, if finalized, will put the buyout firm in direct competition with Bloomberg LP as well as News Corp’s (NWSA.O) Dow Jones division in selling data services, analytical and trading tools to Wall Street.
+Blackstone’s proposed investment, if finalized, would mark the buyout firm’s biggest deal since the global financial crisis and put it in direct competition with Bloomberg LP as well as News Corp’s (NWSA.O) Dow Jones division in selling data services, analytical and trading tools to Wall Street.

 Blackstone has some experience in the information business.
 It bought Ipreo, which sells specialist software for tracking capital markets’ activities in 2014 for just under $1 billion.